inkarkat/git-extensions/etc/hubcheats-submodules.md

 ## peer review of submodules (optional)
 a) from superproject: `$ hub integrationpr && hub subsamebrdo --no-git-color --interactive pull-request`
-b) from submodule(s), no superproject PR: `$ hub pull-request`
+b) from submodule(s), no superproject PR: `$ git-servername -m | cb && hub pull-request` paste the server into the description text
 c) from submodule(s), with superproject PR: `$ hub superpr && hub pull-request` paste the superproject PR reference into the description text

-superproject: [if PR there]: `$ hub bmsubchanges && gh pr edit` paste the submodule PR references / changes into the description text
+superproject: [if PR there]:
+  `$ hub bmsubchanges && git-servername -m | cba -A $'\n\n' && gh pr edit`
+  paste the submodule PR references / changes + server into the description text

 ## integrate submodule changes first
 `$ git ofetch`